 Instructions

-- Add the onions, toss to coat evenly, cover and cook 20 minutes until soft and transparent
+- Place the onions, olive oil and butter over medium-low heat in a dutch oven or large pot.
+Toss to coat them evenly, cover and cook 20 minutes until soft and transparent

 - Uncover, add salt and sugar and stir while cooking until browned and caramelized, about 25 minutes